dotnet/docs-mobile/docs/android/building-apps/build-properties.md

 A path to a directory containing the Android [binutils][binutils] such as `ld`, the native linker, and `as`, the native assembler.
-These tools are included in the Xamarin.Android installation.
+These tools are included in the .NET for Android workload.

 The default value is `$(MonoAndroidBinDirectory)\binutils\bin\`.

-Added in Xamarin.Android 10.0.

 [binutils]: https://github.com/xamarin/xamarin-android-binutils/

 ## AndroidBoundExceptionType

-A string value that specifies how exceptions should be propagated when a Xamarin.Android-provided type implements a .NET type or interface in terms of Java types, for example `Android.Runtime.InputStreamInvoker` and `System.IO.Stream`, or `Android.Runtime.JavaDictionary` and `System.Collections.IDictionary`.
+A string value that specifies how exceptions should be propagated when a .NET for Android-provided type implements a .NET type or interface in terms of Java types, for example `Android.Runtime.InputStreamInvoker` and `System.IO.Stream`, or `Android.Runtime.JavaDictionary` and `System.Collections.IDictionary`.